FIWARE-Ops/docs.academy/docs/transcripts/introduction-to-fiware.md

 the IoT level in other words we stay on top.
 We also have the ability to get data out of stream information video information this is the Kurento component. with Kurento you would be able to retrieve a video stream and then look into the images so that you can actually get some context data out of it.
-It also does a large number of other elements which are not strictly speaking context data related, but within our our system you'd want to get context in and out of your data.
+It also does a large number of other elements which are not strictly speaking context data related, but within our system you'd want to get context in and out of your data.
 With any of these systems you want to be able to display and then activate the system and one of the components here is called Wirecloud.
-Wirecloud is a mash-up visualization tool which reads the the data from the NGSI format and then puts it out in whichever graphically pleasing method you want.
+Wirecloud is a mash-up visualization tool which reads the data from the NGSI format and then puts it out in whichever graphically pleasing method you want.
 You're able to add in additional custom widgets as necessary, so that and you can share them as well, so that you can get the data in the right format, so you can make the right analysis.
 Another more extensive tool is Knowage, this is a business intelligence suite, which again you're able to retrieve the data and do a wide range of queries based on what is the state of our smart system.
 Furthermore, we are able to connect to big data - as you would expect you're able to extract out data and put it into some sort of system for big data analysis.
 You may well be in a situation where you want to be able to sell the your data.
 Your data is valuable, and obviously you need to have sovereignty on it, and you need to be able to make money as necessary, and give